EKI-inc/.github/profile/README.md

 ## Questions or access requests

-Open a **Digital project / IT intake** issue using the issue form, or contact an EKI GitHub admin.
+Open a **Digital project / IT intake** issue using the issue form, or contact Helpdesk and/or an EKI GitHub admin.